GOP Hill leaders warn incumbents: Pennsylvania loss a 'wake-up call'

 "If you're a Republican in a safe seat," said retiring Rep. Charlie Dent, R-Pa., "you better be ready."

-Behind closed doors, Ryan cautioned Republicans that the race was "a bit of a wakeup call,” Rep. Kevin Cramer, R-N.D., told reporters after the session.
+Behind closed doors, Ryan cautioned Republicans that the race was "a bit of a wake-up call,” Rep. Kevin Cramer of North Dakota told reporters after the session.

-“I think you can’t deny that and if you do, you’re lying.
-And he doesn’t lie," said Cramer.
+“I think you can’t deny that, and if you do, you’re lying.
+And he doesn’t lie," Cramer said of Ryan.

 House GOP leaders warned their members at Wednesday's meeting that one big lesson of the race was the need to significantly step up their fundraising.
-“We need to make sure that our candidates aren’t massively out-raised and outspent on TV as it was the case between these two candidates,” Ryan said at a later press conference.
+“We need to make sure that our candidates aren’t massively outraised and outspent on TV as it was the case between these two candidates,” Ryan said at a later news conference.

 More money never hurts — but, as many Democrats noted Wednesday, it wasn't the issue in the Saccone-Lamb race, where Republican and conservative outside groups spent more than $10 million on the campaign, more than twice what opposing groups invested in the race.